RenzoTsai/Human-Pose-Estimation/README.md

 There are two main applications.
 The first one is Fall Detection, and the second is Detection of Bad Posture when Watching TV.

-You may start to run the two applications with the following guide, and you can e-mail me <cai@m.runze.xyz> if you meet any question.
+You may start to run the two applications with the following guide, and you can e-mail me <cairunze17@mails.ucas.ac.cn> if you meet any question.

 ## Quick Start